We Welcome New Veterinary Clients from Frederick County & the Surrounding Area

 Buckeystown Veterinary Hospital is always accepting new clients.
-As a veterinarian-owned hospital, you can rest assured your animal’s best interest is our priority.
+You can rest assured your animal’s best interest is our priority.
 Whether you require care for domestic pets, exotics, or farm animals, our team of veterinarians will certainly meet your needs.
 We regret that we do not, at this time, provide veterinary care for birds and reptiles.

 New clients must schedule and participate in an initial wellness exam prior to receiving any additional services.
 It is necessary for our veterinarians to perform a complete check-up to diagnose problems and determine a course of treatment.
 Simply contact our office to schedule your New Client Appointment at (301) 698-9930.